InnateMC/InnateMC/README.md

 #  InnateMC

 A native minecraft launcher for macOS.
-Built with love using Swift and SwiftUI.
+Built using Swift and SwiftUI.

 ## Discuss
 Join the InnateMC discord server: https://discord.gg/EXJTUsxXbX